cytric-74/nn/README.md

-# Simple Neural Network from Scratch (No Libraries)

 This is a very basic neural network written entirely in Python.
 It's just Python and math to help me understand how a neural network actually works under the hood.

 ## What it does